MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues-button-hidden.md

 ##### Fix a command from a custom-managed solution

-To fix a command that was installed by a custom-managed solution that you created, you must complete the steps listed above for the "The command is in the unmanaged Active solution" option in your separate development organization that has the unmanaged source version of your custom solution used to create your custom-managed solution.
-Once you have completed those steps, then you will export a new managed version of your solution that can be imported into your target affected organization to fix the customizations.
+To fix a command that was installed by a custom-managed solution that you created, follow these steps:

-1. In your separate development organization that has the unmanaged source version of your custom solution, complete the steps listed above for the "The command is in the unmanaged Active solution" option.
+1. In your separate development organization that has the unmanaged source version of your custom solution, complete the steps listed above for the **The command is in the unmanaged Active solution** option.
 1. Increment the Version of your custom solution.
 1. Export solution as managed.
 1. In your separate affected organization, Import this new version of your custom-managed solution.